Cleveland Clinic logo

 2. A healthcare provider or someone else begins performing CPR.

-3. The individual giving CPR determines it’s not helping and concludes the person has died.
+3. The person giving CPR determines it’s not helping.
+They conclude the person has died.

 4. A medical professional authorized to make the call declares the person clinically dead.
 No one performs any further medical interventions.

-5. Minutes or even hours later, someone notices signs of life.
-These could be movements or indications of breathing.
+5. Not long after CPR stops (usually within 10 minutes), someone notices signs of life.
+For example, the person thought to be dead might move or start breathing.
 The signs must last for more than a few seconds.

-6. A healthcare provider determines the person’s circulation has returned, and active medical care resumes.
+6. A healthcare provider determines the person’s circulation has returned.
+Active medical care starts up again.

 Advertisement